zzfima/DesignPatternEveryDay/StructuralDesignPatterns/Decorator/Decorator/Theory.md

 impacting the existing functionality of the object.
 In short, this design pattern adds additional functionalities to the object by wrapping it.
 A decorator is an object that adds features to another object.

+Also:
+We use inheritance or composition to extend the behavior of an object, but this is done at compile time and its applicable to all the instances of the class.
+We can’t add any new functionality of remove any existing behavior at runtime - this is when Decorator pattern comes into picture.